haifengkao/SwiftUITemplate/README.md

 2. run `tuist generate` to generate xcworkspace

 If the above procedure doesn't work, please check [Tuist tutorial](https://docs.tuist.io/tutorial/get-started) for more info.

 ## TargetConfig
 `TargetConfig` has four modes

-* `default` indicates the target has no resources to include and no dependencies to other modules
+* `.default` indicates the target has no resources to include and no dependencies to other modules
-* `resourcesOnly` indicates the target has resources but no dependencies
+* `.resourcesOnly` indicates the target has resources but no dependencies
-* `hasDependencies([Modules])` let you specify the target's dependencies
+* `.hasDependencies([Modules])` let you specify the target's dependencies
-* `hasResourcesAndDependencies([Modules])` indicates the target has resources and dependencies
+* `.hasResourcesAndDependencies([Modules])` indicates the target has resources and dependencies

 ## File structure